Q: Where are your shelters located?

 Q: What is the procedure to get into the shelter?

-A: Father Bill’s Place, Quincy, and MainSpring House, Brockton is open to any individual adult, age 18+, who originates from our service area (proof of connection to service area required).
-Guests not originating from our service area may stay for up to 3 days as you make arrangements for shelter or other services in your area of origin.
+A: The Yawkey Housing Resource Center in, Quincy, and MainSpring House, Brockton are open to individual adults, age 18+.
+We will assist guests not originating from our service area (proof of connection to service area required) as they make arrangements for shelter or other services in their area of origin.

 Guests may bring 2 bags.
 Intake begins at 4:30 p.m. and ends at 6:00 p.m. daily.
-During intake, belongings are searched to ensure safety of all guests; medications and electronics (including cell phones) are locked and made available as needed; beds are assigned; and guests are given towels.
-Guests must depart the building by 7:30 a.m. each morning, unless inclement weather dictates a “stay-in” day, which will be announced by staff that morning.
+During intake, belongings are searched to ensure safety of all guests; medications are locked and made available as needed; beds are assigned; and guests are provided bed linens and towels.
+At MainSpring House in Brockton, guests must depart the building by 7:30 a.m. each morning, unless inclement weather dictates a “stay-in” day, which will be announced by staff that morning.

 Families in need of shelter must be referred through the Department of Housing and Community Development.
 For more information on how to access family shelter, visit our Get Help page.